CNC machining of thermoplastic

 Top 5 Ways for Metal Engraving in 2023

-For instance, flame polishing creates a shiny and smooth surface on objects made of acrylic.
-It entails applying medium-flame heat to the surface.
+For instance, flame polishing creates a shiny and smooth surface on acrylic objects by applying medium-flame heat to the surface.

 Advantages